Wondering how you can strategically and efficiently get quality connections on LinkedIn?

-Getting from 100 connections to 500+ might seem like an impossible task.
+Getting from 100 to 500+ connections on LinkedIn might seem like an impossible task.
 However, by dividing that number across many weeks or months, it becomes increasingly more realistic and manageable.

-For example, instead of saying, “I’ll go from 100 to 500+ connections,” you can set your goal to connect with 100 people a week, then repeat.
+For example, instead of saying, “I’ll go from 100 to 500+ connections on LinkedIn,” you can set your goal to connect with 100 people a week, then repeat.

 In only five weeks, you will be able to connect with 500+ people without burdening yourself too much.
 Remember, you can set your own weekly pace, but it’s essential to stay consistent with your plan.

 Also, don’t go around spamming people with requests without a personalized message.
 Remember, quality over quantity is the key to connecting with people on Linkedin (but offline as well).